Everything PR News

 • Lateral recruiting and partner promotion — the press and visibility work that makes the firm attractive to high-value lateral partners and to the clients those partners bring with them.

 The deregulation that followed the 1977 Supreme Court ruling opened the door, but the industry took two decades to mature.
 By the late 1990s, the AmLaw 100 firms had begun hiring chief marketing officers.
 By the 2010s, most major firms had built communications departments.
-By 2020, those departments had absorbed litigation PR as a core capability rather than an outsourced specialty.
+Litigation PR has been absorbed across the same period as a core capability rather than an outsourced specialty at most major firms.

 What drove the integration was not just deregulation — it was structural change in how clients chose firms.
 Corporate general counsels stopped relying purely on personal networks.
 They began evaluating firms through legal directories (Chambers, Legal 500, U.S. News), through industry trade press, and through the firm's own thought leadership output.
 The firms that built credible PR programs gained referral and lateral-recruiting advantages that compounded over years.